ahq1993/p-rrtstar/README.md

-# p-rrtstar
-Artificial potential fields based directionalized sampling for RRT*
+# Artificial potential fields based directionalized sampling for RRT*

+The code by Sertac Karaman (https://svn.csail.mit.edu/rrtstar) has been modified and adapted for the implementation of P-RRT* [1].

+[1] Ahmed Hussain Qureshi and Yasar Ayaz.
+"Potential functions based sampling heuristic for optimal path planning."
+Autonomous Robots 40.6 (2016): 1079-1093.